RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 * https://egis-lacounty.hub.arcgis.com/datasets/lacounty::la-county-parcel-map-service/about
 * Personal communications with staff at OC Public Works; https://www.ocpublicworks.com/

-Parcel shapefiles were obtained in May, 2022.
+Parcel shapefiles were obtained June 7, 2022 for Riverside and San Bernardino County, May 13, 2022 for LA County, and May 18, 2022 for Orange County.
 Data from the County websites are provides 'as is' and have multiple limitations in their use for this application.
 Parcels were filtered based on parcel use codes including the words 'warehouse' and 'light industrial'.
-Including only warehouse use codes excluded hundreds of known warehouses that are classified as light industrial in Riverside and San Bernadino Counties.
+Including only warehouse use codes excluded hundreds of known warehouses that are classified as light industrial in Riverside and San Bernardino Counties.
 The light industry toggle overlays an orange border for ease of comparison and the detailed warehouse table below the map allows a user to identify the use code of any individual selected parcel.

-## Methods
+# Methods

 Warehouses were selected for display if their total parcel size was over 1 acre (43,560 sq. ft.).
 Light industry classified sites were selected for display if their total parcel size was over 150,000 sq.ft.
 Different cutoffs were applied to avoid including large numbers of very small sites that may potentially be misclassified.